tenfourty/jeremybrown.tech/README.md

 The site will be available at http://localhost:1313/

 Or to build the image run:
-> $ docker build -t tenfourty/tenfourty.com .
+> $ docker build -t tenfourty/jeremybrown.tech .

 And then to run it as a daemon run:
-> $ docker run -d -p 1313:1313 -v [path to this dir]/site/:/site -name tenfourty.com tenfourty/tenfourty.com
+> $ docker run -d -p 1313:1313 -v [path to this dir]/site/:/site -name jeremybrown.tech tenfourty/jeremybrown.tech